Muneerali199/Scango/STRUCTURE.md

 -   `ai-recommendations.tsx`: Component to display AI-powered product recommendations.
 -   `camera-scanner.tsx`: The component that handles camera access and image capture for the scan feature.
 -   `checkout-form.tsx`: The modal form for processing payments.
+-   `add-product-form.tsx`: A dialog form for admins to add new products to the store.
 -   `theme-provider.tsx`: Manages the application's light and dark themes.
 -   `theme-toggle.tsx`: The UI button for switching between themes.
--   `ui/`: Contains all the primitive UI components from **ShadCN UI**, such as `Button.tsx`, `Card.tsx`, `Dialog.tsx`, etc.
+-   `ui/`: Contains all the primitive UI components from **ShadCN UI**, such as `Button.tsx`, `Card.tsx`, `Dialog.tsx`, etc. Also includes the `hero-parallax.tsx` component for the landing page.

-### `src/data`

-This directory holds static data used by the application.

--   `products.ts`: An array of product objects, serving as the mock database for the store.

 ### `src/hooks`

 Custom React hooks are defined here.

--   `use-toast.ts`: A hook for managing and displaying toast notifications.
 -   `use-mobile.tsx`: A hook to detect if the user is on a mobile device.

 ### `src/lib`

 Shared utilities, type definitions, and library functions.

+-   `firebase.ts`: Initializes the Firebase app and exports the database and auth instances.
 -   `types.ts`: Defines shared TypeScript types and interfaces used across the application (e.g., `Product`, `CartItem`).
 -   `utils.ts`: Utility functions, including `cn` for merging Tailwind CSS classes.